 Spend time building a brave space.

 Develop and practice clear norms for discussions in class from the very beginning – including what to do when students disagree.
 Invite them to be part of this process.
-Using the poem, Invitation to Brave Space by Micky ScottBey Jones, discuss the difference between brave and safe spaces with students.
+Using the poem, Invitation to Brave Space, original words by Beth Strano, adapted by Micky ScottBey Jones, discuss the difference between brave and safe spaces with students.
 Unpack what respectful conversations look like, feel like, sound like.
 There are many resources out there to help you with this, and some are included below.

 Learn and teach hard history alongside hope and resistance.